Sufi Budhal Faqeer: Poetry

 Sufi Budhal Faqeer wrote a great deal of poetry.
 Once he threw a book of his poetry in a well saying that it would deviate the people from sharia.
 He never wrote a book of poetry.
 His disciple would write the poetry when he would say them in the state of spiritual ecatsy.
 Later on all of his remaining poetry was collected and printed by a Total Das in 1941 with the assistance of Abdul Kareem Faqeer, son of Budhal Faqeer.

 The poetry of Sufi Budhal Faqeer became famous in his lifetime.
 Sufi singers Sufi Budhal Faqeer was a celebrated figure and an epitome of intellect, reflection and self-actualization.
 The mystic poetry and message of the great poet teaches peace, tolerance, equality and lover in the society.
-Most of his poetry is in Sindhi language and Saraiki that is easily understandable.
+Most of his poetry is in Sindhi language and Saraiki.

 Sufi Budhal Faqeer was basically a poet of Kafi (classical form of Sufi poetry).
 He kept the tradition of classical poetry alive in which he sang the stories of Sassi, Umar Marvi, Sorath, and Heer.

 The subject of his poetry were related to Sufism, Islam, ethics and humanism.
 He also said baits, dohas, sai harfis in the lines of great Sufi poets like Shah Abdul Latif Bhittai, Sachal Sarmast, Sibghatullah Shah Rashdi "Asghar" and Qadir Bux Bedil.

 His language in the poetry is simple and musical filled with love and pathos for the beloved.
 With short and pithy lines, he delivers the profound message of merging with Creator.
 The major part of his poetry is said in the praise of Muhammad.